KOSASIH/stable-pi-core/README.md

 - **Market Analysis Module**: Continuously monitors market conditions and adjusts liquidity parameters dynamically, ensuring the ecosystem remains responsive to changes.

+- **Satellite Node Network**: Integration of a decentralized network of satellite nodes to enhance data collection and processing capabilities, improving the overall efficiency of the system.

+- **Emotion Responsive AI**: Development of AI systems that can respond to user emotions, providing personalized experiences and improving user engagement.

+- **Advanced Analytics**: Implementation of more sophisticated analytics tools to provide deeper insights into market trends and user behavior.

+- **Enhanced User Interfaces**: Continuous improvement of user interfaces to ensure accessibility and ease of use for all users.

+- **Expanded Ecosystem Partnerships**: Collaborations with other blockchain projects and ecosystems.

 ## Getting Started

 ### Prerequisites